dericed/american-archive-kaldi/README.md

 ##Notes about Kaldi
 It is recommended that you review the [Kaldi documentation] (http://kaldi-asr.org/doc/) before you begin, especially if you intend to modify the compiled model included on Sourceforge.

+The models linked to from this repo are trained on public media content from NPR and many podcasts.
+This software is intended specifically for the transcription of public media content, though anyone is welcome to use it on content of their choosing.

 ## Expected Set-up
 Each model you experiment with should have its own directory.
 Start by putting the exp dir from Sourceforge in the `sample_experiment` dir.
 ### Preliminaries for your experiment dir (e.g. `sample_experiment`)